babelyaga/simon/README.md

 - Responsive design - try it on your phone!
 - Sound effects for button presses (mute your device if you're playing at work!)
 - Game over overlay to show off your final score

-## How to Play

-1. Hit that "Start" button to kick things off.
-2. Watch and listen to the sequence I'll show you.
-3. Repeat it back by clicking the colored buttons in the same order.
-4. Get it right, and I'll add another step to the sequence.
-How far can you go?
-5. Make a mistake, and it's game over!
-But don't worry, you can always try again.

 ## Game Controls